Forget the Millennials, Generation Z are on their way…

 Most Gen Zs are the children of the tail end of Baby Boomers and of the Gen Xs.
 We know that parental influence is very important in a child’s formative years so in understanding Gen Z we need to understand the late Boomers and Gen X. The late baby boomers were the first generation born in NHS hospitals, indeed they were born into the post-war consensus of rebuilding and of the welfare state.
 They have also seen the limits of the state and the privatisations of the 80s.
 They saw the winter of discontent in the 70s, and the taming of the trade unions in the 80s.
 They were pre-teenagers in the early 80s when the UK’s economic model switched from a somewhat managed and centrally controlled economy to a more market-driven economy.
 The difference between the late 70s and the late 80s early 90s was stark.
 For most people, it was an exciting time where de-regulation of markets led to technological innovations that laid the foundations of today’s giant leaps forward.
 All of this wasn’t just happening in the UK, but also in the US.
 Western economies were leading the way.
 For some it wasn’t’ all rosy, changes in the economy and manufacturing based brought unemployment and worry, especially in the early 80s.

-- GenZs are less likely to overshare their private lives online, unlike there showy predecessors the Millennials.
-They are more cautious of leaving a permanent on social media;
+- GenZs are less likely to overshare their private lives online, unlike their showy predecessors the Millennials.
+They are more cautious of leaving a permanent history on social media;

 - Same-sex marriage and a black American president are a given and as a result, GenZs are much more open to cultural diversity than their predecessors, they expect continuous social progress;

-- As risk avoiders, they are much more pragmatic about accessing state support.
+- As risk avoiders, they are much more pragmatic about accessing state support, and

 - They are totally comfortable messaging and managing virtual relationships.